310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 Someone like you doesn’t need a God.
 It’ll take time, but as long as you work hard, you’ll get what you want.

-Relying on a God for things—that will only make you dependent on it.
-The idea that you can just achieve whatever you want without shedding a single bead of sweat is the way lazy people think.
+Relying on a God for these things will only make you dependent on it.
+The idea that you can just achieve whateeever you want without shedding a single bead of sweat is the way lazy people think.

 But, well, people are the type to want to make things easier for themselves.
-They’ll get attached the moment they find out that there really is a God who’ll grant their every wish.
+They’ll get attached the moooment they find out that there really is a God who’ll grant their every wish.

 But you’re a kid who can work for what you want.
 If someone like you also fell down this rabbit hole, it’d be a loss to humanity, wouldn’t it?
 Though, this *is* a cliché you hear often…

-In a future where no one has to learn how to count because they can just use a calculator for it, no one would be able to make them anymore, or even have the capability to add 1+1.
+In a future where no one has to learn how to count 'cause they can just use a calculator for it, no one would be able to make them anymore, or even have the capability to add 1+1.

 And then, society would fall to ruin, or civilization would progress backwards.
 Hah, do you think it’s amusing that I’m bringing such huge factors like that into this topic?